OCodeJK/CSIT314_Macs/README.md

-###**Folder/File structures:**
+# Folder/File structures:

-Boundary: Contains all the boundary related file
+boundary: Contains all the boundary related file

-Control: Contains all the controller related file
+control: Contains all the controller related file

-Entity: Contains all the entity related file
+entity: Contains all the entity related file

-Template: contains all the html files to be rendered (CSS included)
+template: contains all the html files to be rendered (CSS included)

 helper: contains extra functions to help with the program (for neatness)